inkling/Subliminal/CONTRIBUTING.md

 ##### Building the Documentation Target

-Subliminal is currently using [an older version](https://github.com/inkling/Subliminal/issues/71) of Appledoc to generate its documentation, so you may just want to let Travis test that the documentation builds correctly.
 If you'd like to build Subliminal's documentation locally, run these steps to install Appledoc 2.1:

+> Note that this is not the latest version of Appledoc (see [here](https://github.com/inkling/Subliminal/issues/71)), and will overwrite whatever you might currently have installed.
+You can just let Travis test that the documentation builds correctly if you prefer.

 ```bash
 curl --progress-bar --output /tmp/appledoc-2.1.mountain_lion.bottle.tar.gz http://inkling.github.io/Subliminal/Documentation/appledoc-2.1.mountain_lion.bottle.tar.gz